Dark Matter-Induced Baryonic Feedback in Galaxies: Type-Ia Supernovae Ignition through Asymmetric Dark Matter Capture

 There are three physical timescales that determine how the time it takes for a massive white dwarf to explode through dark matter accumulation.
 These are: 1) the time it takes for the captured dark matter particles to thermalize at the center, 2) the time it takes to capture the critical mass for dark matter, and 3) the time it takes for the dark matter core to collapse.
 The upper and middle panels of Fig.~\ref{fig:snia-shematic} illustrate these steps.
 The above capture rate partially determines the ignition timescale, since it determines for a given cross-section and dark matter mass the time it takes for the dark matter sphere to become unstable and collapse.
 Below, we proceed to detail the additional timescales involved with the white dwarf ignition process.

 \begin{enumerate} \item \textit{Thermalization:} Once the dark matter particles are captured, they must further lose energy to settle at the center of the white dwarf.
 As discussed in \cite{Kouvaris:2010jy,Acevedo:2019gre}, the dark matter thermalization proceeds in two steps: first, a captured dark matter particle orbits around the white dwarf, crossing it multiple times, and losing a fraction of its energy in each passage.
-The energy loss rate in this first thermalization stage can be obtained by estimating the average energy loss rate per crossing as .
+The energy loss rate The energy loss rate in this first thermalization stage can be obtained by estimating the average energy loss rate per crossing, and dividing this quantity by the orbital period, the latter being a function of the energy itself.
 Assuming an approximately uniform white dwarf density profile, the first thermalization timescale is \cite{Acevedo:2019gre},

 Once the orbits of dark matter particles are fully contained within the white dwarf, the so-called second thermalization stage commences.
 For heavy dark matter particles, their final thermal velocity $v_{\rm th} \simeq (T_*/m_X)^{1/2}$ is much smaller than the thermal speed of the white dwarf nuclei.
 Furthermore, as the inverse momentum transfer becomes longer than the interparticle separation as this thermal velocity is approached, coherent nuclear scattering becomes suppressed compared to the excitation of phonons.
 In \cite{Acevedo:2019gre}, this was accounted for by introducing an additional form factor $1 - \exp\left(W(q)\right)$ in the cross-section, where $W(q) \sim T_* q^2 / m_N \omega_p$ is the Debye-Waller factor of the lattice in the long-wavelength limit.
 Because of this, the second thermalization timescale computed is far longer than the previous one \cite{Acevedo:2019gre},